Vandracon/VersionEnforcer/README.md

 # Version Enforcer
 Enforces and lists missing mod versions for 7 Days to Die (7D2D)

+This mod was developed against 7D2D Alpha 21

 ***Works with In-Game hosting and Dedicated servers.***

 ***Must exist on Server AND Client (can't connect otherwise).***